lidaan92/fast_ant_sid/README.md

 ### Fortran sea level code

 We provide the Fortran code that is part of the revised MAGICC sea level module [here](fortran/MAGICC_SLR_AIS_SID_component.f90).
-Please not that this is for reference and cannot be executed without MAGICC itself.
+Please note that this code is for reference and cannot be executed without MAGICC itself.
 MAGICC is not open source and can therefore not be provided here.

 ### Authors